Makalu Base camp Trek

 The fit, energetic, and ambitious trekker would also enjoy this route.
 This trek is quite an adventure.
 To do it, you must have a sense of adventure.
 It would help to be comfortable with the more basic teahouses and the occasionally challenging terrain.
 At the end of the trek, you will enjoy an enriching and incredibly gorgeous day.

 If the day of your Makalu base camp trek is under a gorgeous, clear blue sky, you will be immensely blessed.
-You can enjoy the most breathtaking views you can imagine in that weather.
+In that weather, you can enjoy the most breathtaking views you can imagine.

 Passport and Visas